 What most people don’t know is that how you react to criticism is a habit – a thinking habit.

-So some people habitually take it personally and feel unhappy, while others are habitually indifferent and keep being happy.
+Some people habitually take it personally and feel unhappy, while others are habitually indifferent and keep being happy.

 That isn’t true just about criticism.
 It’s true about everything: how you react to compliments; how you react to bad drivers; how you react when you feel threatened or taken advantage of.